yuzhoumo/workday-payslip-parser/README.md

 These are static webpages with the python scripts embedded as WASM using Pyodide, so all file processing happens locally.
-The source code for these pages can be found in the `/web` directory.
+The source code for these pages can be found on the `gh-pages` branch.

 ## Script Usage